seqan/seqan3/doc/tutorial/introduction/index.md

 objects.
 The second argument to seqan3::align_pairwise is the *configuration* which allows you to specify a lot of parameters for the alignment computation, for instance score functions, banded alignment and whether you wish to compute a traceback or not.
 The configurations have their own namespace seqan3::align_cfg and can be combined via the logical OR operator (`|`) for building combinations.
 Check out the alignment tutorial if you want to learn more.

 \note
+We encourage you to avoid declaring `using namespace seqan3;`.
+This has the additional benefit of easily distinguishing between library features and standard C++.
+The only exception are string literals, where we often use `using seqan3::operator""_dna4;` for convenience.

+\note
 We use a lot of Modern C++ in SeqAn so some things might look alien at first,